rikardoroa/AWS_PIPELINE_SNOWFLAKE/README.md

 ### 1. Bucket Creation for Lambda and Glue

-The `lambda_module` in the Terraform environment contains a `buckets.json` file with the following bucket names.
-Ensure each name is unique to avoid errors.
+The `lambda_module` in the Terraform environment contains a `buckets.json` file.
+Ensure each bucket name is unique to avoid errors:

 ```json
 {